 These figurines reminded me that there was a Greek history for me—the sparsely documented and almost completely unknown story of ordinary people who lived in the far flung locales of the distant past.

-Then, years later in New York, I saw it, the figurine that led me on a life-long itch, an inch which ends in these notes.
+Then, years later in New York, I saw it, the figurine that led me on a life-long itch, an itch which ends in these notes.
 Marbled Seated Harp Player is a Cycladic figurine known as one of the earliest representations of a musician in art.

 Believed to be from 2,800 B.C., and excavated in nearby Naxos Island, this figurine is surprisingly detailed, showing a musician engaged in the act of plucking his stringed instrument.
 The marble is precisely carved to show the musician’s thumb hitting a string.
 The musician looks up in the air, as if he is in a state of intense creative output.